 What are the SDGS?

 The U.N.
 Sustainable Development Goals — also known as Global Goals or the SDGs, and formally named Transforming our World: the 2030 Agenda for Sustainable Development — is an inter-governmental agreement of the United Nations and 193 countries.
 The Global Goals provide a framework to be implemented by “all countries and all stakeholders, acting in collaborative partnership” around a set of 17 specific, aspirational goals that address the social, economic and environmental dimensions of sustainable development.

-What are the actual 17 Goals?
+What are the 17 Global Goals?

 What is the role of business?

 The Global Goals contemplate a role for the public sector, civil society and the private sector to address persistent global issues.The themes covered by Global Goals—poverty, hunger, health and wellbeing, education, equality, sanitation, decent work to name a few—all reflect issues that not only impact quality of life, security and fundamental human rights across the globe, but also directly impact the apparel and textile value network.
 In many cases, businesses have larger global footprints and resources than the GDPs of many countries and can play an important role in addressing these urgent global problems.
 The Global Goals are consequently and increasingly being incorporated into risk and materiality assessments by both businesses and investors.

 According to the 2017’s Better Business, Better World report, from the Business & Sustainable Development Commission, “The goals provide the private sector with a new growth strategy that opens valuable market opportunities while creating a world that is both sustainable and inclusive.”
 The report evaluates 60 “hotspots” in four economic areas (food and agriculture; cities; energy and materials; and health and well-being) that could create at least US $12 trillion (or more than 10% of current GDP) in new market opportunities.
 While the report does not address apparel and textiles, it does cover agriculture and related cross-cutting issues and offers lessons for all industries.